ORLANDO, Fla. – Preparing for a hurricane can be stressful for a lot of reasons, but your financial situation doesn’t have to be one of them.

 Let's say, for whatever reason, you don't have a big budget to work with when shopping for a storm.
 That doesn't mean you won't be able to purchase what you need.

-To prove it, we sent our four-page hurricane checklist to Orange County Fire Rescue Public Information Officer Carrie Proudfit to ask which of the items on the list would be considered essential.
+To prove it, we sent our four-page hurricane checklist to Orange County Fire Rescue officials to ask which of the items on the list would be considered essential.

-Here's a list of items she deemed necessary:
+Here’s a list of items the public information officer deemed necessary: